California’s tribal casinos seem to be on a roll.

 If Padilla does certify the petition before Oct.
 12, it may not be alone.
 The state legislature has been working on its own amendment proposal that differs from the tribal casinos’ measure in several ways.

-Although tribal casinos’ lobbying played a large role in defeating that measure this year, they may not prove so successful in advance of the 2022 election.
+Although tribal casinos’ lobbying played a large role in defeating the sports betting measure this year, they may not prove so successful in advance of the 2022 election.
 If the legislature gets its measure on the ballot alongside the tribes’ proposal, it could effectively nullify the casinos’ efforts.

 Even if voters approve the tribal referendum in that scenario, the legislature’s motion would control where the two amendments differ if it receives more “yes” votes.
 That could actually represent the biggest obstacle to legal sports betting in CA.